TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-05-4-ways-to-speedup-your-symfony-development-with-packagebuilder.md

 ### How to Prefer Merging of Parameters?

-Official statement is to [create `Extension`, `Configuration`, `Bundle` and merge class](https://github.com/symfony/symfony/issues/26713), which and then add custom implementation of [parameter binding](https://symfony.com/blog/new-in-symfony-3-4-local-service-binding) and other Symfony parameters related features like composing of parameters, env variables and etc. I asked for this option to be allowed with no BC break in [the issue](https://github.com/symfony/symfony/issues/26713), but it seems it's not needed enough.
+The official statement is to [create `Extension`, `Configuration`, `Bundle` and merge class](https://github.com/symfony/symfony/issues/26713), which and then add a custom implementation of [parameter binding](https://symfony.com/blog/new-in-symfony-3-4-local-service-binding) and other Symfony parameters related features like composing of parameters, env variables and etc. I asked for this option to be allowed with no BC break in [the issue](https://github.com/symfony/symfony/issues/26713), but it seems it's not needed enough.

-Symplify actually followed suggested approach and **it was lot of duplicated code from Symfony\DependencyInjection that barely worked**.
+Symplify actually followed the suggested approach and **it was a lot of duplicated code from Symfony\DependencyInjection that barely worked**.

 To save many duplicated classes and take advantage of all Symfony parameter features you could overload `YamlFileLoader`, where parameters are merged together: